Assessing the Business Process Modeling Competences of Large Language Models: Introduction

 Although these tools exist, they have not been applied in a systematic manner to LLM-based BPMN modeling yet.
 This work aims to fill this gap by making the following main contributions:

-\begin{enumerate} \item We propose the BEF4LLM framework, building upon the SIQ framework \cite{Reijers_Bsuiness_2010}, consisting of 39 metrics that allow for assessing BPMN models in four process model quality dimensions - syntactic, pragmatic, semantic, and validity - specifically developed to assess LLMs in BPMN modeling.
+\begin{enumerate} \item We propose the BPMN Evaluation Framework for LLMs (BEF4LLM) framework, building on the SIQ framework~\cite{Reijers_Bsuiness_2010}, which comprises 39 metrics for assessing BPMN models across four quality dimensions: syntactic quality, pragmatic quality, semantic quality, and validity.
+The framework is specifically designed to enable automated, large-scale evaluation of LLMs in BPMN modeling.

-\item Using the BEF4LLM framework, a large-scale benchmark of open-source LLMs is conducted, including 17 different-sized LLMs of various families on 105 curated text-BPMN pairs.
-This marks the first extensive benchmark of open-source LLMs in BPMN modeling, obtaining rich insights into the current LLM landscape in regard to modeling.
+\item Using the BEF4LLM framework, a large-scale benchmark of open-source LLMs is conducted, including 17 different-sized LLMs of various families on 105 curated text-BPMN model pairs.
+This marks the first extensive benchmark of open-source LLMs in generating BPMN models based on objective process quality metrics, obtaining rich insights into the current LLM landscape with regard to this task.

-\item We perform a detailed analysis of the results of the experiment, analyzing differences between LLMs regarding the quality dimensions and LLM parameter counts using statistical tests.
+\item We perform a detailed analysis of the experiment results, comparing LLMs across quality dimensions and parameter counts using statistical tests.
 Further, we compare the performance of LLMs with human experts on a smaller subset of the data. \end{enumerate}

 The findings offer a standardized procedure for evaluating LLMs in BPMN modeling as well as concrete guidance on LLM selection and their further development, e.g., fine-tuning requirements and open research challenges.

 The rest of the paper is structured as follows.
-In the next section, we introduce and define key concepts such as business process modeling, the BPMN, process model quality, and LLMs.
-Section \ref{chap:related_work} elaborates on related work, including quality frameworks and assessment for process models, LLM applications in business process management (BPM), and LLM benchmarks.
-Section \ref{chap:framework} introduces the BPMN Evaluation Framework for LLMs (BEF4LLM), including its quality measurement components and metric calculation.
-The experimental setting is introduced in \autoref{chap:exp_settings}, followed by the presentation of the results in \autoref{chap:results}.
-Section \ref{chap:discussion} discusses the results, highlighting strengths and weaknesses of LLMs in BPMN generation as well as limitations of our work.
+In the next section, we introduce and define key concepts, including business process modeling, particularly BPMN and its specification, process model quality, and large language models (LLMs). \autoref{chap:related_work} elaborates on related work, including quality frameworks and assessment for process models, LLM applications in BPM, and LLM benchmarks. \autoref{chap:framework} introduces the BEF4LLM framework, including its quality measurement components and metric calculation.
+The experimental setting is introduced in \autoref{chap:exp_settings}, followed by the presentation of the results in \autoref{chap:results}. \autoref{chap:discussion} discusses the results, highlighting strengths and weaknesses of LLMs in BPMN model generation as well as limitations of our work.
 Finally, the paper is concluded in \autoref{chap:conclusion}.